thoughtpolice/minibsdiff/README.md

   * Because there are no external dependencies and it's so small, minibsdiff is great place to start **if you need to customize bsdiff yourself**!
-You'll inevitably want to do this (you'll at least want to change the header magic number for your own projects), and most of the work is already done for you.
+You'll inevitably want to do this (you'll at least want to change the header magic number for your own projects,) and most of the work is already done for you.

 [travis-ci.org](http://travis-ci.org) results: [![Build Status](https://secure.travis-ci.org/thoughtpolice/minibsdiff.png?branch=master)](http://travis-ci.org/thoughtpolice/minibsdiff)